greenbytes/java-http-1xx-tests/README.md

 Results:

+- java.net.http.HttpClient works (in JDK 11, 17, and 21)
-- Both JDK clients handle 1xx as final response, exposing the actual final response as response body (at least java.net.HttpURLConnection special-cases status code 100 correctly)
+- java.net.HttpURLConnection works (as of JDK 21), earlier versions fail Both JDK clients handle 1xx as final response, exposing the actual final response as response body (at least java.net.HttpURLConnection special-cases status code 100 correctly)
 - The Apache HttpClient libraries work as specified (the newer one can expose the 1xx information)
 - OkHttp fails to handle multiple informational messages